 A range of moderator variables were performed to explain the high observed heterogeneity across FDS treatment outcomes.
 The only significant moderator was treatment setting, which indicated that outpatient treatments are more effective than teletherapy; however, caution is warranted due to the limited sample size for teletherapy (k=2).

 In terms of group level change, the current review identified that treatment studies vary markedly in how outcomes are reported.
 This poses a challenge for research synthesis as uniform metrics are required for meta-analysis.
-When assessing studies that provide data for median level change, we observed that … In assessing studies that provided data available for mean level change, we observed a pooled treatment effect size of d=0.75 for seizure frequency.
+When assessing studies that provide data for median level change, we observed that seizure frequency reduced by 6.50 per month (CI=5.00-6.80), which represents >50% reduction.
+In assessing studies that provided data available for mean level change, we observed a pooled treatment effect size of d=0.53 for seizure frequency.
 This is a moderate effect size, and comparable to that observed in relation to a range of non-seizure outcome domains of psychological treatment of patients with FDS (d= 0.36-0.75) [5].